 The EARN IT Act of the USA—Trust Must Be Earned

 Abstract: Under the pretext of protecting children, the surveillance state is to be expanded in the USA.
 A new law, the EARN IT Act, is intended to force companies to abolish end-to-end encryption.
-The means of pressure: Platform providers should be liable for the content of their users.
-This law is now available in a revised and mitigated version.
-But there is no reason to sound the all-clear.
+The means of pressure: Platform providers should henceforth be liable for the content of their users.
+The law had been put on hold due to the change of government in the United States.
+Now, the draft has been brought up again.

 What Is the EARN IT Act?

 Four senators from the US Senate are leading the bill, which is called the EARN IT Act.
 The abbreviation stands for Eliminating Abusive and Rampant Neglect of Interactive Technologies Act.
 To put it bluntly, the official goal of the EARN IT Act is to remove abusive depictions of children on the internet.

 The law was heavily criticized for abolishing end-to-end encryption - an effect that was never officially stated but would have been the only way for companies to implement the law's requirements.

 Currently, most IT companies use encryption to protect the content and passwords of their users from unauthorized access.
 Depending on the level of encryption, even the IT company itself can no longer decrypt the information – in other words, make it readable.
 Senators Graham, Hawley, Blumenthal and Feinstein want to force companies to eliminate strong encryption and/or build backdoors into their software.
 They are using the liability law as a lever for this.